|

 invalidate the assessment.
 Rather it would provide an

-impetus for dialog.
+impetus for dialog."

 Li (2003) argued that the preceding view is incorrect:

-The definition of reliability should be defined in terms of the classical test theory: the squared correlation between observed
+definition of reliability should be defined in terms of the classical

-and true scores or the proportion of true variance in obtained test scores.
+or the proportion of true variance in obtained test scores.

 Reliability is a unitless measure and thus it is already model-free